 I'm incredibly lucky that I get sent some of the most premium beauty products on the market to try out as part of my job.
-From $260 face creams to $150 facial steamers, I've had the chance to test some of the most luxurious formulations and beauty tools in the UK to find out what's worth the hype.
+From $260 face creams to $150 facial steamers, I've had the chance to test some of the most luxurious formulations and beauty tools to find out what's worth the hype.
 So does expensive always equal best?
-In a word: no. Despite having access to extravagant products and high-end beauty brands, there are tons of affordable options out there that rival there more expensive counterparts.
-In fact, there are plenty even the most experienced of beauty editors would struggle to differentiate between once applied to skin.
+In a word, no. Despite having access to extravagant products and high-end beauty brands, I have found there are tons of affordable options that rival their more expensive counterparts.
+In fact, there are plenty even the most experienced beauty editors would struggle to differentiate between once applied to the skin.

 So whether you're trying to stick to a budget or you just don't want to spend excessively on a pricier counterpart when you don't have to, here are 10 high-end products that I love and their affordable alternatives that will do the trick just as well.

 This foundation dupe has been a long-held beauty insider secret.
 Both come in around 30 shades and deliver velvety coverage to skin with a subtle radiance.
 With celebrity fans like Meghan Markle reportedly obsessed with the Giorgio Armani foundation, it certainly holds its own beauty gravitas.
 But for me, you just can't argue with the price point and results of the L'Oréal foundation.

 It almost feels like sacrilege to provide a dupe for the adored Liz Earle cleanser, but I really couldn't resist.
 Both are enriched with nourishing cocoa butter to hydrate skin and melt away makeup and impurities.
 I'd have to say that when it comes to scent, Liz Earle does cinch it with the spa-like aromas.
 But if you're looking for a purse-friendly way to cleanse and exfoliate, this drugstore one really does measure up.